jhashubham28/programmers-portfolio/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 To check personal details go to personal section tab.

+Components used: Professional_page, Personal Page

+All images used are stored in assets/images folder